 5.1 Setup Header Layout

 Check if your theme provides an option to upload a logo and favicon.
-If yes, make sure to use these options and set up a Logo and Favicon for your website.
+If yes, use these options and set up a Logo and Favicon for your website.
 After this, move on to the other elements like navigation links, styling, etc. If you use Elementor Pro, you can build a custom header layout with Elementor.

-Footer layout also remains consistent throughout the site so, it’s good to set it up before you start working on individual pages.
+Footer layout also remains consistent throughout the site so it’s good to set it up before you start working on individual pages.
 Don’t forget to update the copyright message and date.

 In most cases, the footer layout options provided by themes work well.
 But if you want to create a custom footer layout, you can do that with Elementor Pro.